 When I was born in 1951, I had a great grandmother who was living.
 She was 101 years old.
 I remember her well even though I was too young to talk to her.
 After her demise, I still had my grandparents, three of whom survived well into my twenties.
 And then, there were my parents.
 When my mother lived with me during the final years of her life, we filled many hours talking about her past and making family connections.
 Unfortunately, like most people of her generation, she hadn’t talked to her parents much, which left big gaps in what she could tell me.

-Despite those gaps, I learned how powerful family stories can be.
+Over many years, I learned how powerful family stories can be.
 They are often repeated from generation to generation, each time embellished with personal details.
-My mother’s stories led me to historical events and relatives I never knew existed, including the back story on my great grandmother, whom I learned was enslaved.
-Along the way, I discovered a veritable army of people who each made their individual contribution to me being me.
+My living relatives led me to historical events and relatives I never knew existed.
+Most poignant was learning about ancestors who were enslaved in Alabama and Mississippi.
+ALL of them made their individual contribution to me being me!

 Getting Started with Family History

-Begin your search by thinking of it as a long term journey that needs a roadmap.
+Begin your family research by thinking of it as a long term journey that needs a roadmap.
 That means starting with a good software program that helps organize and store the information you find.
 The most popular software includes Legacy, Roots Magic, and Family Tree Maker.

 Once you open your software, you will begin your family tree with yourself and then proceed to systematically collect as many family names and memories as you can from everyone who is older than you.
 ALWAYS write down your sources so you can go back to them later if you need to.